didiersmith/steve/chapters/the-cube-of-realistic-physics.md

 The world went black and Xavier woke up on the other side.
 The cabin lights were on, and his headset roared with the sounds of Ivan and his crew cheering.

----

-The crew spent the next week monitoring Xavier for strange health conditions, and manufacturing otherworldly industrial equipment from Steve-provided CAD designs.
-Some of the equipment had obvious functions - a lathe looks like a lathe, no matter what universe you're in - and others were entirely foreign.

-"What's this?" asked Ivan, tapping on a large, black cylinder covered in brass protrusions.

-"I think it's some kind of photolithography machine," Xavier responded.

-Ivan raised an eyebrow at him.

-"For making chips," Xavier explained.
-"Don't turn it on.
-Even Steve doesn't know what this stuff will do in StevieNix Physics."

-"What if I'm hungry?"
-Ivan asked, coyly reaching for the power switch.
-"I love chips!"

-Xavier glared at him.

-"Ha ha!"
-Ivan laughed, retracting his hand.
-"Is joke!
-I think perhaps radiation may have affected your sense of humour.
-Let's get you to medic."

-"My sense of humour is fine," Xavier grumbled.

-In truth, his sense of humour was subdued.
-The crew had unanimously voted that morning that the entire Building would perform the next mission into the CORP.
-As it had been several days since Xavier's mission and he hadn't vomited blood or developed visible tumours, the general consensus was that Realistic Physics was "probably safe enough".
-Xavier felt a weight of responsibility he hadn't borne since the invasion of the Terrarium.
-If the consensus was wrong, he'd be responsible for not just scores of deaths, but the deaths of the smartest, bravest people he knew.

-"Well then, funny man, let's go to the bridge!
-Everyone's waiting," Ivan said cheerily, striding towards the elevator.

-Xavier followed him to the bridge where most of the crew were indeed excitedly waiting.
-They ceased their chattering and looked towards him as the doors slid open and he entered with Ivan.

-"Remember everyone," he announced, "we won't be able to accelerate while we're in there.
-You know what that means, right?"

-"No gravity!" several crewmembers shouted in unison.

-"That's right.
-So make sure everything is strapped down.
-We'll be in the CORP for twelve hours, which should be enough time to test all the equipment.
-We'll be hitting our approach velocity in a few minutes, so jump to it!"

-The crew scattered to the various levels to prepare for microgravity, and Xavier sat down in his chair.
-He sighed, leaned his head back, and closed his eyes.

-Ivan sat next to him.
-"You are scared, boss?" he asked.

-Xavier looked over at him.
-"You know what else not being able to accelerate means?"

-Ivan nodded.
-"Once we're in, we cannot abort mission.
-Everybody knows this."

-"And you're not scared?"

-Ivan shook his head.
-"Is only twelve hours.
-Easy peasy."

-"Yeah," Xavier replied.
-"Easy peasy."

-His heart thudded in his chest, and he felt the familiar nausea rising in his stomach.
-He wasn't scared.
-He was terrified.